Code-Institute-Submissions/PeterSvk1-project1/Readme.md

 # Deployment:
 1. This site is deployed to github pages.
 2. Here are steps: In the gihub repository, go to the settings tab.
 There on the left side find pages and click on it.
 Then in pages tab click on branch and select main.
-Then wait till link to your website is generated
+Then wait till link to your website is generated.

+3. Here is link for live version: https://petersvk1.github.io/project1/index.html

+# Credits:

+## Content:
+1. -- The code to make a header and navigation bar was inspired by Love running project which was as an example project.
+2. -- Text about history of the Bratislava Castle was taken from https://www.visitbratislava.com/places/bratislava-castle/
+3. -- Many ideas were inspired by this website https://www.w3schools.com/html/default.asp  and https://www.w3schools.com/css/